snack-money/ai-agent-paywall/README.md

 # snackmoney-paywall-bot

-A TypeScript bot that interacts with a paywalled site using [snack.money](https://snack.money) payment endpoints.
+A TypeScript bot that interacts with a paywalled site using x402 enabled [Snack Money API](https://api.snack.money/docs) payment endpoints.
 It reads payment requirements from `robots.txt`, sends payment if required, and fetches protected content.

 ## Features